Trials HD: Reception and sales

 Trials HD received "favorable" reviews according to the review aggregation website Metacritic.
 In its first month, the title sold over 300 thousand units.
-On September 14, 2010 Ubisoft RedLynx announced that Trials HD had surpassed 1.3 million units in sales.
+On September 14, 2010 RedLynx announced that Trials HD had surpassed 1.3 million units in sales.
 Sales of the first downloadable content pack had also exceeded 360 thousand, with the second pack selling over 90 thousand units.
 On May 27, 2011 RedLynx announced that sales have exceeded two million units.
 In 2009, Trials HD received two awards voted on by the Xbox 360 community, Best Overall Arcade Game and Best Innovation.
 In a September 2010 ranking, IGN listed Trials HD sixteenth in their top twenty-five Xbox Live Arcade titles of all time.
 It was also awarded a perfect score by Xbox World 360.

 Reviewers generally praised the game's replay value.
 IGN's Daemon Hatfield remarked that Trials HD had "truckloads of content" adding that the game's features "really take advantage of what can be done with Xbox Live."
 GameTrailers staff also praised the amount of content in the game stating that it was an excellent value for the price.
 Eurogamer stated that "it's a game built for endless replay and community expansion beyond that."
 The game's leaderboards, especially the ability to have a view of where other players were at a certain time during a run, were widely praised by Brad Shoemaker of Giant Bomb.

 One of the primary criticisms given by critics was Trials HD's steep difficulty curve.
 Brad Shoemaker of Giant Bomb stated that he wished the difficulty curve was "a little smoother."
 Daemon Hatfield of IGN further commented on the game's difficulty, stating "It's when you get stuck trying to get over some small hill and you see that fault counter in the top left corner counting up [...] that the game starts being more frustrating than fun."
 GameSpy's Anthony Gallegos added that the "limited number of tries per track feels arbitrary."
 He was also critical of the game's file sharing system, noting that instead of a repository from which to download tracks that sharing is limited to those in the player's friends list.
 Tom McShea of GameSpot also agreed that the difficulty on the latter tracks was "ridiculously hard" and shared disappointment in the file sharing system.